tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 1. Go to the **Applications** menu and scroll down to **Applications**.

-1. Select the app you will be using this inline hook with.
+1. Select the app that you want the inline hook to work with.

 1. Select the **Provisioning** tab.